joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2012-01-10_haskell-kata-bankocr.md

 **SPOILER ALERT:  DO NOT KEEP READING if you want to try solving this problem for yourself.**

 I believe that a Haskell solution for this problem turned out very idiomatic and relatively easy to understand.
-Besides, it is also very short: ignoring the lookup table, we have only some 10 lines of code!
+Besides, it is also very short: ignoring the lookup table, we have only around 10 lines of code!
 There it goes, the relevant part of the solution:

 <script src="http://gist-it.appspot.com/github/joaopizani/katas/blob/blog-05-2012/BankOCR/OCR.hs?footer=0&slice=0:16"></script>

-Our solution is a typical [Unix filter][4], and this very much justifies our usage of the function `interact` to define main...
+Our solution is a typical [Unix filter][4], and this very much justifies our usage of the `interact` function to define main...
 The `interact` function has the following type:

 ```haskell